 Play proceeds clockwise.
 Hence those colours on the clockwise side of the long sides of the mat have the first opportunity to bring in to (and thus dominate) the grey-ringed area near the pot.
 These corners (in this example occupied by blue and red) are called dominant, the others submissive.
 In a tiddlywinks game described as “X:Y”, X has the dominant corners and Y the submissive corners.
 Likewise, in a tiddlywinks game described as “A+B:C+D”, the A-and-B team has the dominant corners, and the C-and-D team has the submissive corners.
 (In such an “A+B:C+D” pairs game, the player order is A then C then B then D then A, etc.)

-To learn more about tiddlywinks see the English Tiddlywinks Association and the North American Tiddlywinks Association.
-Other information on the game can be found via the Open Directory Project (dmoz).
+To learn more about tiddlywinks see the Cambridge University Tiddlywinks Club, the English Tiddlywinks Association and the North American Tiddlywinks Association.
+Other information on the game can be found via the Wikipedia.

 |Main index||Tournaments index||About author|